-- The key milestone awaited by the Company is the administrative court decision on an appeal by an NGO group on the decision made in early July 2014 by TUKES to grant modified and renewed exploration claims titled Kairamaat 2 and 3 that cover a surface area of 1,462 hectares at Mawson's Rajapalot gold project in northern Finland, that entitles Mawson drill access during winter conditions within Natura 2000 biodiversity areas.
-A decision is expected to be made early in Q2 2015. - Subject to the decision by the administrative court above the mid-term plan is to undertake a winter diamond drilling program for a total of 15-20 km at the Palokas. - The Company has purchased and has recently taken delivery of a hand portable Winkie diamond drill to extend its drill depth capacity from 40 metres down to 120 metres.
-Drilling with the Winkie rig is planned to commence at Palokas in April, to test below known gold mineralization. - In addition to the on-the-ground work programs, numerous scientific studies on the gold and uranium mineralization at Rompas-Rajapalot are ongoing.
+- The Company will increase total drill capacity during winter with the aim to drill 6,000 to 8,000m with hand portable rigs, with the aim to be in a position to calculate the first mineral resource at Palokas in Q2 2016. - Drilling at Palokas continues with the anticipated program until the end of October to be 12 holes for 600 metres; - In addition to the on-the-ground work programs, numerous scientific studies on the gold and uranium mineralization at Rompas-Rajapalot are ongoing.
 This includes ore geology research of gold deposits with unconventional metal associations by the GTK which has led to major advances in the understanding of the Rompas gold and uranium mineralization and its regional implications.
 The GTK and University of St. Andrews in Scotland are leading studies on the relationship between the gold formation, carbon and sulphur.
 In addition, dating of molybdenite associated with gold mineralization at Palokas and Rompas is ongoing, as is one Finnish PhD and two Master's theses.